circus-tent/circus/docs/source/index.rst

 watchers after too many restarts attempts.

 Circus comes with a plugin system to help you write such extensions, and a few built-in plugins you can reuse.
 See :ref:`plugins`.

+You can also have a more subtile startup and shutdown behavior by using the **hooks** system that will let you run arbitrary code before and after some processes are started or stopped.
+See :ref:`hooks`.

 More documentation